4 of 5 victims of Virginia bus crash were traveling to a family wedding, relative says

 “A son, a father — the whole family — everyone that has been dear to us,” Carolina Bublik said.

-The Doncev family died early Friday when a motorcoach crashed into vehicles that had slowed down for a work zone on Interstate 95 in Stafford County, Virginia.
+The Doncevs were killed when a motorcoach crashed into vehicles that had slowed down for a work zone on Interstate 95 in Stafford County around 2:35 a.m.
+Friday.
 A fifth person, a 25-year-old female from Worcester, Massachusetts, died in an SUV, authorities said.

 More people were treated for injuries, including one who was in critical condition, though most were discharged from the hospital, Mary Washington Healthcare said.

-A member of the National Transportation Safety Board planned to speak to reporters about the crash investigation Saturday.
+The National Transportation Safety Board is investigating the crash, a monthslong task separate from the work of Virginia State Police.
+NTSB board member Tom Chapman revealed few new details but said the bus was moving at a high rate of speed.

+“It seems fairly clear that if there was any braking there wasn’t much, because of the speed and severity of the collision,” Chapman said.

-The bus was operated by E&P Travel Inc., based in Kings Mountain, North Carolina.
-Virginia State Police identified the driver as Jing S. Dong, 48, of Staten Island, New York.
+The bus, which was taking people from New York to North Carolina, was operated by E&P Travel Inc., based in Kings Mountain, North Carolina.
+Police identified the driver as Jing S. Dong, 48, of Staten Island, New York.

-Dmitri, 45, and Ecaterina, 44, emigrated to the U.S. from Moldova in 2008 and settled in Greenfield, Massachusetts, Bublik said.
+Chapman said Dong’s language proficiency would be part of the NTSB investigation.
+Transportation Secretary Sean Duffy, citing police, said on social media that Dong, a native of China, does not speak English.

-Dmitri was a nurse who worked at Holyoke Medical Center.
-Ecaterina was a hair stylist who spent days making desserts for the family wedding, Bublik said.
+Dmitri Doncev, 45, was a nurse who worked at Holyoke Medical Center.
+Ecaterina Doncev, 44, was a hairstylist who spent days making desserts for the family wedding, Bublik said.

+They emigrated to the U.S. from Moldova in 2008 and settled in Greenfield, Massachusetts, she said.

 Dmitri and brother Iuri tried to stay together while traveling in separate vehicles to South Carolina.